DaveParillo/cisc187-reader/docs/_sources/list/list.rst.txt

      cout << "\n\n";
    }

-The defining operations of a :cref:`std::list` are:
+The defining operations of a :container:`list` are:

 push_back
    Add a new element to the end of the list.